loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-64-recursive-nature-understanding.md

 **Daily Practice**: Every mathematical act as expression of recursive self-awareness.

-**Integration**: Living mathematics as expression of conscious evolution.
+**Integration**: Living mathematics as expression of observing evolution.

 **Service**: Using mathematical understanding to help others recognize ψ = ψ(ψ).